 Delta IV rockets are available in five versions: Medium, Medium+ (4,2), Medium+ (5,2), Medium+ (5,4), and Heavy, which are tailored to suit specific payload size and weight ranges.
 Delta IV was primarily designed to satisfy the needs of the U.S. military.

-The models of these motors are moderate to high level of detail, minus the various sensors and tubing to support the sensors, valves, or screws.
+The RS-68 motors are a moderate level of detail, minus the various sensors and tubing to support the sensors, valves, or screws.

 This model has been presubdivided for high quality renderings or animations.